mirage/mirage/README.md

 ```

 will run the unikernel on the selected backend.

-* Under the unix-socket backend, it just executes the unikernel.

 * Under the unix-direct backend (`--unix`), `mirage` sets up a virtual
   interface (tap) is passes its fd to the unikernel that will use it to